 Excessive strain on joints and muscles while rehabilitating can initiate further damage and stunt the recovery process.
-Through physical therapy, you will be instructed on gait, learn how to conserve your energy, and teach you how to distribute your weight while moving and walking so that you'll have less pain and recover more steadily.
+Through physical therapy, you will be instructed on gait, learn how to conserve your energy, and avoid putting pressure on certain parts of your body which are not equipped to endure any weight.